HMR1200 - Electric trowel Vevor - Free user manual and instructions

 6.1 Servicing

-The Importance Of Maintenance
+The Importance of Maintenance

-Good maintenance is essential for safe, economical and trouble-free operation.
+Good maintenance is essential for safe, economical, and trouble-free operation.
 It will also help reduce pollution.

 WARNING

-To help you properly care for your engine, the following pages include maintenance schedule, routine inspection procedures, and simple maintenance procedures using basic hand tools.
-Other service tasks that are more difficult, or require special tools, are best handled by professionals and are normally performed by a Kohler technician or of qualified mechanic.
+To help you properly care for your engine, the following pages include a maintenance schedule, routine inspection procedures, and simple maintenance procedures using basic hand tools.
+Other service tasks that are more difficult, or require special tools, are best handled by professionals and are normally performed by a Kohler technician or a qualified mechanic.

-Maintenance, replacement, or repair of the emission control device and systems may be performed by any engine repair establishment or individual, using parts that are “certified” to EPA standards.
+Maintenance, replacement, or repair of the emission control devices and systems may be performed by any engine repair establishment or individual, using parts that are "certified" to EPA standards.

 6.2 Maintenance Safety

 Some of the most important safety precautions follow.
-However, we can warn you of every conceivable hazard that can arise in performing maintenance.
-Only you can decide whether or not you should perform given task.
+However, we cannot warn you of every conceivable hazard that can arise in performing maintenance.
+Only you can decide whether or not you should perform a given task.

 WARNING